hchiam/learning-reactjs/README.md

 # Learning React.js

-Create components in JavaScript using React.js.
+Create components in JavaScript using React.
+Conceptually, [rendering logic and other UI logic are closely coupled](https://reactjs.org/docs/introducing-jsx.html).

 Just one of the things I'm learning. https://github.com/hchiam/learning